jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

   In this case we say there are dependencies between grammatical systems.
   Usually only nouns can fill argument slots; some aspects and tensors may not be available under negation;
   in some languages, no evidentiality specifications are not available in future tense.
+- The descriptive framework presented here involves multiple mechanisms, which can be reduced to the standard Merge-based Minimalist syntax without losing its explanatory scope (Adger 2021).
+The reason we introduce so many notations is to simply the *descriptive* burden: derivational syntax proves to be non handy when doing a sketch of a language (but once a derivational syntax is established, it can lead us to investigate aspects of syntax we have never thought of).
+Some linguists like Croft call this descriptive framework construction grammar.
+For perspectives on this issue, see Trotzke 2020.

 It should be noted that BLT (and many other typological works) are functionalist, which means syntactic devices are often sorted and classified according to how they serve the semantics, and this can create some barrier to